A Single-Ion Trap with Minimized Ion-Environment Interactions: Trap Design and Fabrication

 The C-shape of the copper mount breaks the trap's cylindrical symmetry.
 The asymmetric mounting protrusions on the dc endcaps effectively shield the ion from the copper mount restoring the surrounding ground potential (Figure\,\ref{fig:comsol}).
 Without the extra shielding the rf minimum would be shifted from the geometric center of the trap, and there would no longer be a true micromotion zero due to the phase delay between the rf potential from the electrode tips and the center of the C.

 The dc electric field in the trapping region is controlled by applying static voltages to the dc electrodes (axial direction) and to two fixed compensation electrodes set back from trap center by ~5\,mm in the radial plane (Figure\,\ref{fig:Cartoon}) with a separation of 60$^{\circ}$ to maximize optical access in the radial plane.
 The dc electrodes are capacitively shorted to ground via 1\,$\mu$F capacitors \footnote{High SRF SMD components (X7R dielectric) ensures good performance in the 1-10\,MHz range.} to prevent any rf pickup on the dc electrodes that could be re-radiated with a phase offset.
 These capacitors are located 50\,mm from trap center on the air-side of the dc feedthrough.
-The applied dc voltages are filtered close to the feedthrough using a combination of RC and LC $\pi$-filters \footnote{10\,Hz and 100\,kHz respectively.}
+To avoid phonon heating from voltage noise on the compensation electrodes, the applied dc voltages are filtered close to the feedthrough using an RC filter followed by a CLC $\pi$-filter, providing 70\,dB of voltage noise attenuation at 1\,MHz.\footnote{R\,=\,100\,k$\Omega$, C\,=\,100\,nF, L\,=\,22\,$\mu$H (Coilcraft 1812CS)}$^{,}$\footnote{poles at 10\,Hz and 100\,kHz respectively.}

 Isotopically enriched neutral $^{171}$Yb is contained within a resistively heated tantalum tube oven.
 The atomic beam is slightly collimated (opening angle of $\theta\approx10^{\circ}$) reducing the amount of Yb deposited on the trap structure during loading.
 Yb deposits can cause patch potentials leading to changes in the necessary compensation voltages and might also affect the phonon heating rate of the ion.